Annoyances to avoid while visiting the monuments of Luxor

 But this time I focused more on monuments, solitude, and deflecting offers to relieve me of my money.
 Next time, it will be a different experience again.

-LUXOR TRAVEL ADVICE – Avoiding touts and over-charging
+LUXOR TRAVEL ADVICE – Avoiding touts and being ripped-off

 The barrage of selling and hustling all day gets annoying and tiresome fast and being nice to everyone that obviously only wants your money is foolish (and if you’re female – then it’s your money and your body).